moussaka-crypto/uni/README.md

        * Semester projects Docs

    * #### _ip_ (Interdisciplinary Project) - Sales Reference Process Development
+       * A BPMN guide
+       * An image of the final reference process framework
+       * All individual reference models and merged model
+       * Project Presentation

    * #### _its2_ (IT-Security 2)
        * cheat sheets for exam and semester projects